 It happened while I was sitting on the Dart on my commute home.

-I was idly watching the world go by outside while half-listening to some painfully alternative down-with-the-kids music when I was hit with a realisation.
+I was idly watching the world go by outside while half-listening to a podcast on how to get my ducks in order when I was hit with a realisation.
 One which felt like Katie Taylor had just given me a belt with her right hook.

 I wasn't doing enough.

 In work, in life, in health and in sorrow.
 I was severely lacking and now the cracks were showing and everyone in the world would finally see me for the farce I am.

 Just a week before this moment of enlightenment, I wrote a note on an affirmation tree.
 The note said: "You are enough".
 And as I sat and felt the internalised panic I had come to know as a companion, I realised how much of a hypocrite I was.

 I can't pinpoint the exact moment when I began to feel this Rocky Horror Show of doubt, but I do know I am not alone in feeling this way.

 It's as if women are predetermined to catch both the "I'm not doing enough" and the "I'm not good enough" syndromes.
 From work to home, motherhood to sisterhood, relationships to friendship – we find fault in everything we are and do.